-What is the Difference Between Sterility and Infertility?
+Understanding the Difference Between Sterility and Infertility

-What is the Difference Between Sterility and Infertility?
+Understanding the Difference Between Sterility and Infertility

 Infertility and sterility are terms that are often used synonymously but in reality, there is a fine line that differentiates the two.
 Most people who consider themselves to be sterile are actually only infertile.
 The confusion in understanding the two terms has popularized a number of myths.
 Here is the truth behind some of them.